mateo-cogeanu/xiaomi-bootloader-unlock/README.md

 I do **NOT** own `scrcpy` and do **NOT** take credit for the original work.
 All rights remain with the original author.

+Inspired by a community Python script originally shared by u/EstimateMuted4573 on Reddit.
+Modified and extended by YourName for automation purposes.

+> This repository is not affiliated with or endorsed by Genymobile or Romain Vimont.
+> All rights remain with their respective authors.